 Manfred Jahn (ret.
 2005) taught English Literature at the U of Cologne.
 Research interests include narrative theory, narratology, focalization theory, theory of drama, narratological film analysis, artificial intelligence, cognitive approaches to literature, unreliable narration, constructivism.

-PPP (Poems, Plays, and Prose) is a work-in-progress website dedicated to the theory of literary genres.
+PPP (Poems, Plays, Prose (and film)) is a work-in-progress website dedicated to the theory of literary genres.
 The site offers the following documents: (1) A Guide to the Theory of Poetry (including "Minima Rhetorica", a survey of rhetorical figures), (2) A Guide to the Theory of Drama (mainly based on Pfister 1977), (3) Narratology: A Guide to the Theory of Narrative, (4) A Guide to Film Analysis.
 The documents are definition-oriented and include exercises and case studies.
 The whole package prints out to around 200 pages.
 The jump page lists the complete tables of contents of all four parts.